Contract call handling

 per ContractHost

-, and its integration within the RAII framework of ContractHost
+, as well as its integration within the RAII framework of ContractHost

 , guarantees that state values are meticulously committed or reverted upon the completion or rollback of transactions.
 This robust design prevents state spill-over between different contract executions, fortifying transaction isolation and integrity across the blockchain network - even in the dynamic and mutable landscape of blockchain transactions, the integrity and consistency of state changes are meticulously maintained, safeguarding against unintended consequences and errors during contract execution.